Applebee’s uses Waitwhile to improve the guest experience & save staff time

 According to Gil, rolling the tool out to restaurant staff was a breeze because the application was very intuitive.
 All he had to do was create a one-pager outlining a 5-step process and share it with employees as part of their training.

-Using Waitwhile’s queue management platform, Applebee’s staff were able to create a virtual waitlist to eliminate crowds gathering in entryways and by the bar.
+Using Waitwhile as their queue management system, Applebee’s staff were able to create a virtual waitlist to eliminate crowds gathering in entryways and by the bar.
 Front of house staff could add guests to the waitlist at the host stand – or even meet arriving guests outside by the front door or at their cars.

 Guests could wait in the comfort of their vehicles, while staff easily managed the queue from a tablet.
 When it was their turn to come in, guests would automatically get notified via Waitwhile’s 2-way messaging feature.